By: William C. “Bubba” Head, Atlanta DUI Attorney

-The case began at a March 18, 2004, DUI checkpoint in Gwinnett County, located near Peachtree Industrial Boulevard, just north of the DeKalb County line.
+The case began on March 18, 2004, at a DUI checkpoint in Gwinnett County located near Peachtree Industrial Boulevard just north of the DeKalb County line.
 In the 1990s and throughout the 2000s, DUI checkpoints in Gwinnett County (like this one) were very common, but police checkpoints have been greatly reduced in the past 5 or 6 years, due to budget cutbacks and fewer DUI task force officers being utilized in Gwinnett County, as DUI cases drop in number.

 Mr. Head filed multiple suppression motions and motions in limine (motions to LIMIT evidence) by raising numerous legal attacks.
 Among the attacks was a challenge to the constitutionality of DUI checkpoints.
 Another was a full-blown challenge to the reliability of the Intoxilyzer 5000, by requesting the breath machine’s computer source code and assembly tools to verify that the testing device could produce reliable results for a person like the Client, who suffered from allergies and asthma.
 In addition, a DUI checkpoint attack on the constitutionality of the safety checkpoint was originally filed in 2004 and pursued.